Fear Clinic (film): Plot

-Andover is pulled into a strange cocoon-like structure on the wall, which enables the fear creature to take over his body.
+Andover is pulled into a strange cocoon-like structure on the wall, which enables the fear creature to replicate his likeness and wander the clinic.
 Meanwhile, Blake ended up succumbing to the influence of fear and becomes the shooter once more.
 He then proceeds to murder one of the clinic's employees while the fear creature incapacitates or kills several of the clinic's inhabitants through its influence.
 Sara encounters Blake, who chases her until she remembers a statement Andover made about Paige- that her time in the Fear Chamber incapacitated her but that she did not die until her eyes were closed.
 Sara realizes that although this killed Paige, it also deprived the fear creature of its food source.
 She manages to close Blake's eyes.
 She then does so to Caylee, Bauer (Corey Taylor) and Osborn, but the creature attacks her before she can get to Megan.
+Dylan (Brandon Beemer) kills himself, depriving the creature and loosening its hold on Sara, who is then able to close Megan's eyes.
+This destroys the creature and frees Andover from its influence, leaving him and Sara as the sole survivors.

-Dylan (Brandon Beemer) kills himself, depriving the creature.
-Sara saves Megan's life and closes her eyes, after which Andover is freed from the influence of the fear creature- only for him to say that this is not over and that the creature will only return and try to open the door once more.
+Andover remarks that this is not over, and that the creature will only return and try to open the door once more.
 Sara replies that the only thing left is to "change the locks", and the film ends with Andover stepping into the Fear Chamber to receive treatment while Sara oversees the process, reversing their positions.